 The unitholder loan is from Balmain Investment Trust.
-The non default interest rate on the loan was 12% per annum and increased to 15% per annum following the settlement of RMBL loan.
+The non default interest rate on the loan is 15% per annum.
 The interest rate where an event of default is subsisting is 20%.
 As of the date of these financial statements the loan is in compliance with the terms and conditions included in the loan agreement.
 Interest under this facility capitalises until the earlier of the repayment date and other date as agreed.

-The RMBL loan was from RMBL Investments Limited.
-The non default interest rate on the loan is 6% per annum plus 1.5% collection charges and the interest rate where an event of default is subsisting is 10%.
+The RMBL loan is from RMBL Investments Limited.
+The non default interest rate on the loan was 6% per annum plus 1.5% collection charges and the interest rate where an event of default is subsisting is 10%.
+From 16 December 2022, the interest rate increased to 7% and collection charges to 1.75% per annum.
 As of the date of these financial statements the loan is in compliance with the terms and conditions included in the loan agreement.
-RMBL has advised the interest rate will increase to 7% and collection charges to 1.75% in December 2022.